Top 10 Most Inflammatory Foods to Avoid

 During the cooking process they also become damaged or oxidized, making them even more inflammatory and destructive to your health (8).
 These oils are particularly bad for the endothelial lining of your blood vessels and for your skin: they greatly contribute to the formation of acne, aged spots, and wrinkles.

 Environmental toxins are everywhere, in our air, food, water, and products.
 Long-term exposure to environmental toxins may overwhelm your immune system and increase chronic inflammation.
 An inflammatory diet with lots of processed, refined, and non-organic foods are high in toxins.

-Choosing and anti-inflammatory, organic, and healing diet, however, may lower inflammation.
-Furthermore, it’s also important that you use organic, natural, or homemade products, and spend time in nature breathing in fresh air.
+Choosing an anti-inflammatory, organic, and healing diet, however, may lower inflammation.
+Furthermore, it’s important that you use organic, natural, or homemade products, and spend time in nature breathing fresh air.

 Top 10 Most Inflammatory Foods